Badea-pro/login-page-MEAN-stacks/README.md

 MEAN stack Login page

-This project has been created by Badea khabloos
+This project has been created by Badea khabloos.

-Mpve the 'src' file into the frontend
+extract the 'src.rar' file into the frontend file.

-To start the app
+To start the app:

-First open the terminal
+First open the terminal,

-Type 'cd Frontend'
+Type 'cd Frontend';
-Then type 'npm install'
+Then type 'npm install';
-then type 'ng serve' to start the app
+then type 'ng serve' to start the app.

-Second
+Second,

-open new terminal and type 'cd backend'
+open new terminal and type 'cd backend'.

-Then type 'npm install'
+Then type 'npm install'.

-after type 'node app.js
+after type 'node app.js.

 mongodb connect url = 'mongodb://localhost:27017/MEANStackDB'